Our Church History

 Great strides in the areas of ministry, membership, service, and worship are being realized under the leadership of Pastor Robinson, including:

-- One hundred and eight new disciples have given their lives to Jesus Christ and have been added to the church's roll.
+- One hundred and forty two new disciples have given their lives to Jesus Christ and have been added to the church's roll.

 - God has moved many members to become more involved in the ministries of the church.